jnutkins91/PowerPlatformStarterKit/docs/README.md

-# Power Platform Starter Kit
+# Power Platform Starter Kit - docs

 This project is intended to be used as a starting point for any complex Power Platform implementation that leverages code components - such as plugins, scripts, or PCFs.